-Octopus Ventures, which manages the Company's investments, invests mainly into UK-based tech-enabled companies with global ambitions and the potential to grow quickly.
-The team is one of the largest in Europe, and has offices in London and New York, as well as Operating Partners (previously known as Venture Partners) across the world, including San Francisco, Singapore and Shanghai.
+Octopus Ventures, which manages the Company's investments, invests mainly into early stage high growth tech-enabled companies with global ambitions and the potential to grow quickly.
+The team are one of the largest in Europe, and have offices in London and New York, as well as operating partners ("Operating Partners") across the world, including San Francisco, Singapore and Shanghai, a select group of entrepreneurs and business experts who offer best-in-class expertise in areas such as CEO leadership, sales and international expansion that makes a significant difference to companies (previously known as Venture Partners).